Almost there — let's save your idea

 Enterprise vibe coding means using AI to create software quickly without giving up the controls businesses need to launch it safely.

 Yes, you can now share or publish some vibe-coded software today.
 Codex Sites can deploy hosted web apps.
-Claude Artifacts can be published publicly on consumer plans.
+Claude Artifacts can be published publicly on Free, Pro, and Max plans, while Team and Enterprise sharing is organization-restricted.
 Base44 and Replit can publish live apps.
 Microsoft Copilot can publish agents across multiple channels.

 In one line: enterprise vibe coding is not just about generating software fast.
 It is about moving from prototype to production with governance, security, and publishing control still intact.